 Since 2011, the New South Wales Roads & Maritime Services and the Centre of Excellence for Autonomous Systems at the University of Technology, Sydney, have been working together to develop an innovative climbing robot to inspect high risk locations on the Sydney Harbour Bridge.
 Many engineering challenges have been faced throughout the development of several prototype climbing robots, and through field trials in the archways of the Sydney Harbour Bridge.
 This paper will highlight some of the key challenges faced in designing a climbing robot for inspection, and then present an inchworm inspired robot which addresses many of these challenges.

-Quin, PD, Paul, G, Alempijevic, A, Liu, D & Dissanayake, G 2013, 'Efficient Neighbourhood-Based Information Gain Approach for Exploration of Complex 3D Environments', 2013 IEEE International Conference on Robotics and Automation (ICRA), IEEE International Conference on Robotics and Automation, IEEE, Karlsruhe, Germany, pp. 1343-1348.View/Download from: UTS OPUS or Publisher's site
+Quin, PD, Paul, G, Alempijevic, A, Liu, D & Dissanayake, G 2013, 'Efficient Neighbourhood-Based Information Gain Approach for Exploration of Complex 3D Environments', 2013 IEEE International Conference on Robotics and Automation (ICRA), IEEE International Conference on Robotics and Automation, IEEE, Karlsruhe, Germany, pp. 1343-1348.View/Download from: Publisher's site